facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 `raw`         | Parsed block content will be preserved as is.
 No additional Markdown parsing will be applied.
 `auto`        | Depending on whether the wrapping parent is a block element, inline element, or something like a code element, Blocks will choose the best approach for the content.
 Decision is made based on the element returned by the [`on_add` event](#on_add-event).

+Only during the [`on_end` event](#on_end-event) will all the content be fully accumulated and processed by relevant block processors, and only during the [`on_inline_end` event](#on_inline_end-event) will both block and inline processing be completed.

+When using `raw` mode, all text will be gathered as blocks are processed and will be fully available during the [`on_end` event](#on_end-event).
+Content in a `raw` block should be indented to avoid the HTML parser and will be dedented (no more than the current Markdown tab length) in the final result.
+Content will stored as a Python Markdown [`AtomicString`][atomic].

+It should be noted that `raw` mode cannot prevent transformations that are applied during Python Markdown's preprocessor steps.
+Blocks will attempt to revert any placeholders within the content that are currently found in the HTML stash.

 ## `on_end` Event

 ```py